 This guide is actually not about finding your niche for website or blog.

-Otherwise, I could have to lead you to a super cool tutorial.
-But even now, I am not going to leave you all blank.
+Otherwise, I could have lead you to a super cool tutorial.
+But even now, I am not going to leave you completely blank.

 Here is the deal:

 Always choose to work on your passion relevant niche